josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🩸_when_words_start_failing.md

 *When Words Start Failing* is a diagnostic node within the **Polaris Protocol**.

-It maps how linguistic breakdown precedes political rupture, why naming is treated as threat, and how silence emerges when language is made unstable.
+It documents how linguistic breakdown precedes legal and moral failure,

-*Euphemism is not neutrality.*
+and why safeguarding meaning is a core requirement of genocide prevention.

-*It is delay.*
+*Survivorship is sovereign.
+Containment is never neutral.*

 _Last updated: 2026-01-04_